 How does Phi Kappa work?

-- Is there a dress code?
-There is no dress code for guests, but members wear proper business attire and membership badges.
-Petitioners are encouraged to abide by the dress code as well.
+Is there a dress code?
+There is a dress code for members of business casual attire and membership badges.
+Guests, especially Petitioners, are encouraged to abide by the dress code as well.

 how do i become a member?

-- Announce oneself as a petitioning guest during the recognition of guests
+Announce oneself as a petitioning guest during the recognition of guests for five consecutive meetings

-- At the fourth meeting, deliver a petitioning speech before the Society
+At the fifth meeting, deliver a petitioning speech before the Society

 Be accepted by a vote of the Society

 Should a petitioner speak?
 Prospective members are highly encouraged, though not required, to speak in either the debate or creative orations before becoming a member so that they may more accurately discern whether Phi Kappa provides a good fit.
 Immediately following the petitioning speech, the Society deliberates and decides whether the petitioning guest should become a member based upon the petitioner’s shown ability and desire to improve as a public speaker.

 How does a petitioner know what to do?
 Each petitioner is assigned a sponsor in their second week of petitioning.
 This sponsor will guide the petitioner though the petitioning process.
 In addition, the Judicial Council may be queried with questions about petitioning or petitioning member.